carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 {: .bash}

 > ## Exercise 1.
-> As we have seen, the structure of the input folder for BiGSLICE is quite difficult to get.
-Imagine "Sekiro" wants to copy the directory structure to use it for future BigSlice inputs.
+> As we have seen, the structure of the input folder for BiG-SLiCE is quite difficult to get.
+Imagine "Sekiro" wants to copy the directory structure to use it for future BiG-SLiCE inputs.
 > Consider the following directory structure:
 > ~~~
 >    └── input_folder/